Back to top

 Most people can return to the type of activity that they did before their injury.
 But if you play sport at a professional level, you may find some limitations in what you can do.
 It might take a year or more to get back to your previous level of performance.
 Your physiotherapist or doctor will give you more advice specific to you.

 You may need to take time off work to allow the tendon to heal.
 How long you need to take off will vary depending on a number of things.
 These include the type of treatment you’ve had, how mobile you were previously, what job you do and any restrictions at your workplace.
-Your doctor will be able to give you specific advice.
+You may not be able to drive for three months.
+Your doctor will give you specific advice about what you can and can’t do.

 Prevention of Achilles tendon rupture